homeomorfismo/psu-sty/Typst/example-thesis.typ

 = Discussion

-The results demonstrate significant improvements in both computational efficiency and accuracy...
+The results demonstrate significant improvements in both computational efficiency and accuracy when compared to existing methods @smith2023advanced, @johnson2022efficient.

 = Conclusion

-This dissertation has presented novel computational methods that address key limitations in existing approaches...
+This dissertation has presented novel computational methods that address key limitations in existing approaches.

 == Future Work